Formality of hypercommutative algebras of K\"ahler and Calabi-Yau manifolds: Introduction

 \subsection{I. Kähler manifolds}

 Consider the complex de Rham algebra $\Aa:=\Aa^*_{\mathrm{dR}}(M)\otimes_\RR\CC$ of a complex manifold $M$.
 Given a Hermitian metric one obtains a decomposition $d^*=\delb^*+\del^*$ of the formal adjoint to $d=\delb+\del$.
 Note that $\delb^*$ and $\del^*$ are not derivations in general.
-Instead, as shown by Cao-Zhou in \cite{CaZh} and \cite{CaZh2}, in the case of a Kähler manifold, the tuples are BV-algebras which satisfy the $d\Delta$-condition.
+Instead, as shown by Cao--Zhou in \cite{CaZh} and \cite{CaZh2}, in the case of a Kähler manifold, the tuples are $\BV$-algebras which satisfy the $d\Delta$-condition.
 Furthermore, there is a canonical trivialization of the operator $\Delta$, given in terms of the Green operator.
 This allows one to talk about canonically induced hypercommutative structures in cohomology.

 The following result promotes the Formality Theorem of \cite{DGMS} of compact Kähler manifolds to the hypercommutative setting:

 {\normalfont\bfseries Theorem \ref{chineseformality}} \begin{I1} For any compact Kähler manifold, the canonical hypercommutative structures defined on $\Aa_{\Dol}$ and $\Aa_{\dR}$ are formal and quasi-isomorphic. \end{I1}